AlessandroDiR/DnB/README.md

 # DnB
-Table and data generator for the most popular RDBMS (MySql, MSSql and Oracle)
+This is meant to be a table and data generator for the most popular RDBMS (MySql, MSSql and Oracle).
+Sorry :sob:, still haven't enaugh time to work on it